Remember, remember the Fifth of November The Gunpowder Treason

 The police and local authorities found themselves as ‘Enemies of Bonfire’ In an attempt to restore and repair the relationship between the police, local authorities and the Bonfire Societies, a Bonfire Safety Council was formed, made up of representatives from all parties.
 This still sits today.

-So why does it only happens in Lewes ?, To be absolutely honest I haven’t a clue!, the building under threat was in London not Lewes, protestants were burnt at the stake everywhere not just in Lewes, William 111 landed at Torbay not the River Ouse, perhaps someone out there can enlighten me.
+So why does it only happen in Lewes ?, To be absolutely honest I haven’t a clue!, the building under threat was in London not Lewes, protestants were burnt at the stake everywhere not just in Lewes, William 111 landed at Torbay not the River Ouse, perhaps someone out there can enlighten me.

 Maybe it is, that during the town’s history, it was for a brief period the capital of England, this would have been after the Battle of Lewes in 1264 when the Mise of Lewes was signed, The Mise of Lewes is considered by many to be the birth of democracy and the formation of the first proper “Parliament” and perhaps the locals felt that all the suffering on the battle fields of Lewes nearly went to waste by trying to blow up the Houses of Parliament.